napari/docs/docs/howtos/layers/shapes.md

 * **Pan/zoom**
   ![image: Pan/zoom](../../images/pan-zoom-tool.png)

-  Use this tool to pan around the image or zoom in.
+  Use this tool to pan around the layer or zoom in.
 Pan and zoom functionality is disabled when using the adding and editing tools.
+To activate the tool, you can press `6`.
 Temporarily re-enable pan and zoom by pressing and holding the spacebar.
 This feature can be useful if you want to move around the shapes layer as you edit it.

 * **Transform**
   ![image: Transform](../../images/transform-tool.png)

   Use this tool to rotate, scale, or translate the layer.
+To activate the tool, you can press `7`.
 To reset the transformation, you can Option/Alt-click the transform button (a confirmation dialog will open to confirm the reset).

 * **Move to back**
   ![image: Move to back](../../images/shape-move-to-back.png)